Banana Cinnamon Rolls

 2 hours to remove some stickiness.

-- When the dates are quite soft, mash them up with a fork in glass bowl and add cinnamon powder to taste.
+- When the dates are quite soft, mash them up with a fork in a glass bowl and add cinnamon powder to taste.
 Add raisins too at the end of the date mashing, but don't mash the raisins!

 - Carefully spread the date and raisin mixture onto the slightly dehydrated banana slices.
 Roll them up.